Why Do Duplicate Music Files Accumulate on Mac?

 How Does DupScan Find Duplicate Music Files?

-SHA256 hashing compares actual file data, not metadata like track title or artist name.
+SHA256 hashing identifies duplicate audio files by comparing actual file data, not metadata like track title or artist name.
 Two files named differently but containing identical audio data will be flagged as duplicates.
 Conversely, two files with the same song title but different bitrates or formats will correctly appear as separate files.

 DupScan's two-pass hashing system handles large music libraries efficiently.
 The first pass reads only 4KB from each file to create a partial hash, instantly eliminating files that cannot be duplicates.
 The second pass performs full-content hashing only on candidate matches, keeping scan times short even across tens of thousands of audio files.